DadSchoorse/vkBasalt/README.md

 * `/usr/local/share/vkBasalt/vkBasalt.conf`

 If you want to make changes for one game only, you can create a file named `vkBasalt.conf` in the working directory of the game and change the values there.

+## Ingame Input

+The [HOME key](https://en.wikipedia.org/wiki/Home_key) can be used to disable and re enable the applied effects.
+This is based on X11 so it won't work on pure wayland.
+It **should** however at least not crash without X11.

 #### Reshade Fx shaders